 Imagine a time in the distant past, not long after the creation of mankind, when humans began to multiply across the surface of the Earth.
 It was during these times that the lesser gods began to take notice of human women; these divine beings burned in their lust for the beautiful daughters of mankind.
 The leader of these lesser gods said, “Come, let us choose us wives from among the children of men and beget us children.”

 Two hundred of these gods, in defiance of Yahweh, bound themselves together with an oath to journey to Earth and take human wives.
 They descended to the top of Mount Hermon and there took human form.
 They all took human wives, each one as he chose, and went into them defiling both themselves and the wives they had taken.
-They taught their women the secret knowledge of charms, and enchantments and how to beautify the eyelids and adorn themselves with jewelry and precious stones.
+The gods taught their women the secret knowledge of charms, and enchantments and how to beautify the eyelids and adorn themselves with jewelry and precious stones.
 Their wives became pregnant and bore offspring who became great giants.

 If you are thinking this sounds like something straight out of pagan mythology, you are not wrong (more about this later).
 Yet, there are those who believe that the above story is the explanation of the events leading up to the flood of Noah.
 They say that the “sons of God” in Genesis 6:1-4 were angelic beings (the “lesser gods”) and the Nephilim were the hybrid offspring of these angels and human women.
 This is a very old idea which has seen a resurgence in recent years.
 There are three main arguments the supporters of this view base their conclusion on:

-3. Peter and Jude endorsed the veracity of the Second Temple period literature by quoting from it.
+- Peter and Jude endorsed the veracity of the Second Temple period literature by quoting from it.

 Based on the above, there is a perception that intermarriage between divine beings and humans explain the origins of the Nephilim and the great evil on the earth which caused God to send the flood.
 Let’s examine these arguments to see if there is any scriptural support for this fantastic tale.